Carnation Walling - Ceiling Beams

 They are needed for both the north and south walls and the east and west walls.
 Also on the tops of internal concrete walls.

-TThe actual lengths depend on the length of the wall section and available lumber so you can shorten the lengths in 1 foot increments as required (cutting 6" from hole positions).
+The actual lengths depend on the length of the wall section and available lumber so you can shorten the lengths in 1 foot increments as required (cutting 6" - 1/16th" from hole position).

 Fit horizontal 2x8 at the wall

-The 2x8 on the north and south walls (run east-west) are for supporting the 2x6s that then support the ceiling beams.
-2x8s are also used on the east and west (run north-south) walls so that with 2x6 padding they support the ends of the ceiling beams.
+The 2x8 on the north and south walls (run east-west) are for supporting 5.5" high lumber that then supports the main 10.5" tall ceiling beams.
+2x8s are also used on the east and west (run north-south) walls so that with 2x6 padding they support the ends of the main 10.5" ceiling beams.

 Internal concrete wall openings